Failure Modes in Multi-Hop QA: The Weakest Link Effect and the Recognition Bottleneck: Results and Discussion

-\paragraph{Redistributing Attention Mass.} This recovery of model performance is driven by a observable sshift in internal attention.
-As shown in the attention heatmaps (\Cref{fig:attn_heatmap}), averaged over 20 MuSiQue examples where Qwen2.5-7B-Instuct was corrected by MFAI, we observe that attention mass shifts toward the gold documents among all documents (red cells).
+\paragraph{Redistributing Attention Mass.} This recovery of model performance is driven by an observable shift in internal attention.
+As shown in the attention heatmaps (\Cref{fig:attn_heatmap}), averaged over 100 NeoQA examples where Qwen2.5-7B-Instruct produced a correct answer under Matched MFAI (priority-sampled toward cases in which MFAI causally rescued a No-MFAI failure; see \Cref{appx:heatmap_details}), we observe that attention mass shifts toward the gold documents among all documents (red cells).
 This increase is uniform across heads but concentrated in deep layers.
+The same reallocation pattern replicates on MuSiQue (\Cref{fig:attn_heatmap_musique}), confirming that the effect generalizes across multi-hop benchmarks.
 This redistribution confirms that the failure mode is a recognition bottleneck driven by a lack of attention.
 The fact that Matched MFAI restores performance implies that the ``compositionality gap''~\citep{press2023measuringandnarrowingcompositionalitygap} is frequently an attention allocation failure rather than a reasoning deficit.
+McNemar's paired tests~\citep{mcnemar1947note} confirm that this improvement is statistically significant: across all 6 model configurations, 2 datasets, 2 protocols, and 3 positional buckets, 62 of 72 comparisons reach $p < 0.05$ and 56 reach $p < 0.01$ (\Cref{tab:mcnemar-spread,tab:mcnemar-cross}).